N0153128/Altnet/README.md

 # How to run?

-Users can run their own instances of the FORGE, this functionality will be added in future commits.
+Users can run their own instances of the Altnet, this functionality will be added in future commits.
 To run the project, download the sources from this repository and run 'python3 manage.py runserver'.

 # Disclaimer
 - ### Open source data

-Although the FORGE doesn't require your personal details, all data such as Threads, Comments and Messages in the Chat, should **NOT** be treated as private/personal data, as the maintainer holds the rights to manipulate that data at their will.
+Although the Altnet doesn't require your personal details, all data such as Threads, Comments and Messages in the Chat, should **NOT** be treated as private/personal data, as the maintainer holds the rights to manipulate that data at their will.